Shaumik-Ashraf/APCS_Final_Project/README.md

 - James Cao

 ##Notes
-- Submitted google form!
 - *_Original is a dir of work done individually prior to the official assignment of the project
+- I did alot of work on the google docs! - SA

 ##TODO
 - Make proper todo list
 - Make description

 ##Description
 We want to create a turn based RPG.
-At the very least, the game will be able to do this: the user creates a character with a special class (via java sub-classes) and elements (via interfaces).
-The character will start in a common hub, where the user can go down a path of fields (featuring monsters) or towns (featuring healing).
+At the very least, the game will be able to do this: the user creates a character with a special class and element.
+The character will start in a common hub, where the user can go down a path of fields (featuring monsters, who have their own elements) or towns (featuring healing).
+We want to implement features such as elemental weaknesses and exp into our battle system as well as strongest/weakest stat for better player cutomization.

-The game itself will contain a hub in which the player can either enter a dungeon, where they fight a series of monsters, or a town, where players can purchase equipment and modify their character's stats.
-We want to implement features such as elemental weaknesses and exp into our battle system.
-When a player levels up, they will receive skill points which they can allocate to various skills.
-We also want to add a bit more excitement to our dungeons by allowing the players to choose which way to go if a "fork" appears.
-In terms of player customization, characters will be able to choose an element to focus on as well as choose their strongest and weakest stats.
-The town will allow the player to purchase items as well as reset their skill points.
+Our project will solidify and showcase the usage of Java class hierarchy and interfaces.
+We will be using abstract classes and interfaces.
+We will also use some Java 7 API classes such as Scanner and ArrayList.
+We may stretch out to Java file I/O (with util.Writer and util.Scanner) and enumerations.